Timur-Raja/order-tracking-rest-go/README.md

 A RESTful service for managing users, products, and orders, built with Go using GIN framework and Postgres as DB and Elastic search for text search and filtering, containerized with Docker.

 ## Improvments needed, not added due to time constraints
-- more exhaustive testing suite, failing tests
-- independent tests
+- independent tests from each other
-- avoid n+1 query problem in 2 handlers
 - some extra validation and err checking in business logic
 - signout endpoint
 - product related endpoints
 - general more throught out code architecture improvements
-- sanitize text fields against xss
+- caching with redis

 ## Project Structure